bkeerthi03/react-project/README.md

 * When a child component needs some data from a parent, pass it by props instead of nesting definitions.
 * Every module can have two different types of export, named export and default export.
 You can have multiple named exports per module but only one default export.

+## LifeCycle Methods:
+* To define a React component class, you need to extend React.Component.
+* The only method you must define in a React.Component subclass is called render().
+All the other methods are optional.
+### Mounting
+* These methods are called in the following order when an instance of a component is being created and inserted into the DOM:
+    * constructor() - If you don’t initialize state and you don’t bind methods, you don’t need to implement a constructor for your React component.The constructor for a React component is called before it is mounted.
+When implementing the constructor for a React.Component subclass, you should call super(props) before any other statement.
+Otherwise, this.props will be undefined in the constructor, which can lead to bugs.
+    * static getDerivedStateFromProps() - getDerivedStateFromProps is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+It should return an object to update the state, or null to update nothing.
+    * render() - The render() method is the only required method in a class component.When called, it should examine this.props and this.state and return one of the following types: React elements, Arrays and fragments, Portals, String and numbers, Booleans or null or undefined.
+    * componentDidMount() - componentDidMount() is invoked immediately after a component is mounted (inserted into the tree)
+### Updating
+* An update can be caused by changes to props or state.
+These methods are called in the following order when a component is being re-rendered:
+    * static getDerivedStateFromProps()
+    * shouldComponentUpdate() - shouldComponentUpdate() is invoked before rendering when new props or state are being received.
+Defaults to true.
+This method is not called for the initial render or when forceUpdate() is used.
+    * render() - The render() method is the only required method in a class component.When called, it should examine this.props and this.state and return one of the following types: React elements, Arrays and fragments, Portals, String and numbers, Booleans or null or undefined.
+    * getSnapshotBeforeUpdate() - getSnapshotBeforeUpdate() is invoked right before the most recently rendered output is committed to e.g. the DOM.
+It enables your component to capture some information from the DOM (e.g. scroll position) before it is potentially changed.
+Any value returned by this lifecycle method will be passed as a parameter to componentDidUpdate().
+    * componentDidUpdate() - componentDidUpdate() is invoked immediately after updating occurs.
+This method is not called for the initial render.
+### Unmounting
+* This method is called when a component is being removed from the DOM:
+    * componentWillUnmount() - componentWillUnmount() is invoked immediately before a component is unmounted and destroyed.
+### Error Handling
+* These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
+    * static getDerivedStateFromError() - This lifecycle is invoked after an error has been thrown by a descendant component.
+It receives the error that was thrown as a parameter and should return a value to update state.
+    * componentDidCatch() - This lifecycle is invoked after an error has been thrown by a descendant component.
+It receives two parameters: error - The error that was thrown, info - An object with a componentStack key containing information about which component threw the error. componentDidCatch() is called during the “commit” phase, so side-effects are permitted.
+It should be used for things like logging errors.
+### Other APIs
+* Each component also provides some other APIs:
+    * setState() - setState() enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
+This is the primary method you use to update the user interface in response to event handlers and server responses.
+    * forceUpdate() - By default, when your component’s state or props change, your component will re-render.
+If your render() method depends on some other data, you can tell React that the component needs re-rendering by calling forceUpdate().Calling forceUpdate() will cause render() to be called on the component, skipping shouldComponentUpdate().
+This will trigger the normal lifecycle methods for child components, including the shouldComponentUpdate() method of each child.
+React will still only update the DOM if the markup changes.
+### Class Properties
+* defaultProps - defaultProps can be defined as a property on the component class itself, to set the default props for the class.
+This is used for undefined props, but not for null props.
+      * class CustomButton extends React.Component {
+  // ...
+}

+CustomButton.defaultProps = {
+  color: 'blue'
+};
+* displayName - The displayName string is used in debugging messages.
+### Instance Properties
+* props - this.props contains the props that were defined by the caller of this component.
+In particular, this.props.children is a special prop, typically defined by the child tags in the JSX expression rather than in the tag itself.
+* state - The state contains data specific to this component that may change over time.
+The state is user-defined, and it should be a plain JavaScript object.
+Never mutate this.state directly, as calling setState() afterwards may replace the mutation you made.
+Treat this.state as if it were immutable.

 ## Syntax for Export statement and Import statement:
 * Default	export default function -> Button() {} ->	import Button from './Button.js';
 * Named	export function -> Button() {}	-> import { Button } from './Button.js';